 TRAIL WORK CONTRIBUTION!

-We believe ultramarathoners should regularly give back to the trails.
-In an effort to encourage greater participation within the ultrarunning community, and in recognition of the sport's considerable demand and reliance on public lands, all 50 mile race entrants (50K participants encouraged) will need to contribute 4 hours at any organized trail work party OR 6 hours of volunteering at any official ultra/trail running event.
-Dates of completion must be between August 1, 2018 and April 15, 2019.
-It should not be a challenge to meet this requirement within the allotted time frame :)
+We believe giving back to the trails should be part of the sport of trail running.
+In an effort to encourage greater participation within the ultra/trailrunning community, and in recognition of the sport's considerable demand and reliance on public lands, all 50 mile race entrants (50K participants encouraged) will need to contribute 4 hours at any organized trail work party OR 6 hours of volunteering at any official ultra/trail running event.
+Dates of completion must be between July 1, 2019 and April 15, 2020.
+It should not be a challenge to meet this requirement within the allotted time frame.
+We will have a buyout option during registration if you choose not to complete the volunteer work.

 Proof of your volunteer time shall be in the form of a photo/selfie taken during your volunteer work (you must appear in the photo).
 The photo may either be emailed to the Race Director or posted on social media (Facebook, Instagram or Twitter) with Daybreak Racing tagged in the post.
 Include your location and description of work.
 Make it fun!

 We will be hosting a trail work party that will fulfill this requirement, and we would love your participation: